 Australian Shepherd : Facts, Price, Temperament

-Australian Shepherd is a herding dog breed, developed in the western United States.
+The Australian Shepherd is a herding breed that was developed in the western United States.
 There is a misconception about its origin, but this breed was not developed in Australia.
 In western United States, ranchers used to herd Australian sheep with these breed of dog.
 Thus they acquire the name ‘Australian Shepherd’, but commonly they are called ‘Aussie’.

 Aussies have similarities with English shepherd and Border collies in appearance.
 Their popularity has increased after the First World War because of their use in rodeos, shows and television movies.
 For their versatility and trainability they were popular among the stockmen and later, earned recognition in other roles because of their skills in obedience.
 As search and rescue dogs, service dogs and disaster dogs, Aussies always highly valued.